-Urge your members of Congress to support level funding for the U.S. Economic Development Administration (EDA) as Congress considers funding for FY 2018.
+Urge your members of Congress to support level funding of $301.5 million for the U.S. Department of Commerce, Economic Development Administration (EDA) as Congress considers funding for FY 2019.
 EDA funding is important to counties because it helps local communities achieve long-term economic growth based on local and regional priorities.

 The U.S. Economic Development Administration (EDA) is the only federal agency with a mission solely focused on private sector job creation in distressed areas.
 EDA has achieved an impressive track record of making strategic investments and building partnerships that help regions and communities respond to shifts in international markets, address severe unemployment challenges and recover from plant closures, major natural disasters and other chronic and sudden and severe economic hardships.
 At a time when the nation must make the public sector investments necessary to compete in the global economy, the flexibility, partnership structure and accountability of EDA’s programs should be at the forefront of the federal toolbox.